Student life coaches

 Consultation

-Our consultation covers a wide range of inquiries and concerns from students regarding their academic life such as study plans, course registration, campus-life topics, and more.
-Faculty members of the Student Support Center who are assigned as Students Life Coaches will provide suggestions and advice to help you find answers.
+Our consultation covers a wide range of topics regarding academic life such as study plans, course registration, etc. Faculty and staff members of the Student Support Center who are assigned as Student Life Coaches will answer your questions.

-Face-to-face consultation is available at service desks on Ookayama and Suzukakedai campuses.
-We also provide online consultation.
-Please refer to the “How to consult us” section.
+Face-to-face consultation is provided on Ookayama and Suzukakedai campuses.
+We also offer online meeting upon a request.
+Please refer to the “How to arrange a consultation” section.
+English is available for international students.

 “Which courses should I take?”